andreasscherbaum/check-markdown-files/CHECKS.md

 - skip_missing_words_berlin
 ```

+It is possible to read the `missing_words` from a configfile specified in `missing_words_include`.
+The `missing_words` setting is still required, but can be an empty list.

-The example file `check-markdown-files.conf` in this repository comes with a long list of country and city names already filled in.
+The example file `check-markdown-files-include_missing_words.conf` in this repository comes with a long list of country and city names already filled in.

 ## check_invalid_tags